m-t-abbasi/The-application-of-graph-neural-networks-in-geospatial-information-systems/README.md

-# Data sets used in the included papers for this systematic review
+# Data sets used in the included papers for this review
-In this systematic review, we present a comprehensive list of publicly available datasets that have been referenced in the studies included.
+In this review, we present a comprehensive list of publicly available datasets that have been referenced in the studies included.
 This collection highlights the primary data sources used in various papers and serves as a valuable resource for researchers seeking comparable datasets in related fields.

 <ul>
     <li><a href="#Traffic sensor data">Traffic sensor data</a></li>